Chris-June/ChatCourse/README.md

 This is a monorepo for a chat application, consisting of a web-based frontend and a backend API.
 This guide will walk you through setting up the project, even if you are new to development.

+## 1. What You’re Getting

+- A **chat website** (like ChatGPT) that runs locally on your machine.
+- A **private build space** where you can experiment without the whole internet watching.
+- The freedom to **fork** (make your own copy) and share ideas with friends.

+No complex maths, no mysterious jargon—just clear instructions.

 ## Project Structure

 This project is a monorepo managed with pnpm workspaces.
 The structure is as follows: